aydos/primes/README.md

   }
 }
 ```
 ## CAUTION
 Primes() do not return error.
 It returns only true or false.
-If you check bigger number then the initializing one it will say "its not prime".
+If you check bigger number than the initializing one, it will say "its not prime".
+So, choose it wisely and do not check biggers than it.